-The Chairman's and Corporate Governance Committee consists of the Chairman, the Vice Chairman, the CEO (Administrateur délégué) and any other member elected by the Board.
+The Chairman's and Corporate Governance Committee consists of the Chairman, the Vice Chairman, the Lead Independent Director, the CEO (Administrateur délégué) and any other member elected by the Board.
 It liaises between the Chairman and the full Board of Directors in order to act as a consultant body to the Chairman and to expedite whenever necessary the handling of the Company's business.
 The Committee regularly reviews the corporate governance of the Company and prepares recommendations for the Board.
 It also advises on certain finance-related matters including the Company's financing and financial management and periodically reviews its asset and liability management.

 While the Committee has limited authority as per the Board Regulations, it may in exceptional and urgent matters deal with business matters which might arise between Board meetings.
 In all cases it keeps the Board fully appraised.
 It reviews the Board's annual work plan.

 The Compensation Committee consists of the Vice Chairman and a minimum of two other non-executive members of the Board.
 All members are independent (art.
-19^{bis} par.
+19bis par.
 1 of the Articles of Association).
 The members of the Compensation Committee are elected individually by the General Meeting for a term of office until completion of the next Annual General Meeting.
 Members of the Compensation Committee whose term of office has expired are immediately eligible for re-election.
 The Compensation Committee determines the system and principles for remuneration of the members of the Board of Directors and submits them to the Board for approval.
 It oversees and discusses the remuneration principles for Nestlé S.A. and the Nestlé Group.
 It prepares the proposals of the Board to be submitted for approval by the General Meeting in relation to the compensation of the Board of Directors and the Executive Board.
 In addition, it proposes the remuneration of the Chairman and the CEO, and approves the individual remuneration of the members of the Executive Board.
 It reports on its decisions to the Board and keeps the Board updated on the overall remuneration policy of the Nestlé Group.
-It reviews the Compensation Report.
+It reviews the annual Compensation Report.

-For complete information please refer to the Board of Directors Regulations and Committee Charters on www.nestle.com/investors/corporate-governance/boardcommittees
+(1) For complete information please refer to the Board Regulations and Committee Charters on www.nestle.com/investors/corporate-governance/boardcommittees

-The Nomination and Sustainability Committee consists of a Chairperson, who is an independent and non-executive member of the Board, the Chairman of the Board of Directors and a minimum of two independent and non-executive members of the Board.
+The Nomination and Sustainability Committee consists of a Chairperson, who is an independent and non-executive member of the Board, preferably the Lead Independent Director; the other members are the Chairman of the Board of Directors and a minimum of two independent and non-executive members of the Board.
 The Nomination and Sustainability Committee oversees the long-term succession planning of the Board, establishes the principles and criteria for the selection of candidates to the Board, performs a regular gap analysis, selects candidates for election or re-election to the Board and prepares a proposal for the Board's decision.
-The nomination process for the Board of Directors is highly structured and seeks to ensure a balance of necessary competencies and an appropriate diversity of its members.
+The nomination process for the Board of Directors is highly structured and long-term and seeks to ensure a balance of necessary competencies and an appropriate diversity of its members over time.
+It regularly reviews the Company's skills and diversity grid (see 3.1. above).
 It ensures an appropriately wide net is cast on key successions.
 The candidates to the Board must possess the necessary profile, qualifications and experience to discharge their duties.
 Newly appointed Board members receive an appropriate introduction into the business and affairs of the Company and the Group.
 If required, the Nomination and Sustainability Committee arranges for further training.